Foam Replacement Environmental Exposure Study (FREES)

 Study of flame retardant exposures in San Francisco Bay Area adults and the potential effect of removing foam-containing furniture from their homes

-The Foam Replacement Environmental Exposure Study (FREES) is a collaboration with the University of California, Davis (Dr. Deborah Bennett, Principal Investigator), Environmental Working Group, Green Science Policy Institute, and Silent Spring Institute.
-The purpose of the study is to assess potential changes in participants’ flame retardant exposure after removal or replacement of foam-containing furniture in the living area of the home.
+The Foam Replacement Environmental Exposure Study (FREES) is a collaboration with the University of California, Davis (Dr. Deborah Bennett, Principal Investigator), Environmental Working Group, Green Science Policy Institute, Silent Spring Institute and Sequoia Foundation.
+The purpose of the study was to assess changes in participants’ flame retardant biomarker concentrations after removal or replacement of foam-containing furniture in the home.

-Biomonitoring California is measuring levels of polybrominated diphenyl ethers (PBDEs) and organophosphate flame retardants in serum or urine samples collected at regular intervals over the two-year study period.
-The initial samples are collected prior to foam removal to serve as a baseline measure of exposure.
+Biomonitoring California measured levels of polybrominated diphenyl ethers (PBDEs) and organophosphate flame retardants (OPFRs) in serum or urine.
+Samples were collected before furniture replacement and at regular intervals after furniture replacement over the two-year study period.

-Biomonitoring California's participation in this project is supported in part by funding from the Centers for Disease Control and Prevention (CDC Cooperative Agreement #5U88EH001148-02).
+Biomonitoring California's participation in this project was supported in part by funding from the Centers for Disease Control and Prevention (CDC Cooperative Agreement #5U88EH001148-02).

 Project Type: